Litecoin is the world’s first altcoin, and like Bitcoin, it is also an open-sourced P2P digital currency.

 Exodus is one of my favorite free wallets.

-It is a multi-currency desktop wallet which supports 8 cryptocurrencies (including Litecoin).
+It is a multi-currency desktop wallet that supports 8 cryptocurrencies (including Litecoin).

-It has a very interactive user interface and is backed by an active development team lead by JP Richardson and Daniel Castagnoli.
+It has a very interactive user interface and is backed by an active development team led by JP Richardson and Daniel Castagnoli.

 Most importantly, I like that Exodus’s ease of use isn’t compromised by a lack of security.
 It also provides its users with a one-click recovery system to restore a wallet with a 12-word recovery phrase.